borispovod/crypti-docs/boot2docker.md

 **Note2:** The account can be set only to a single node at a time, and any particular node can forge for a single account only.

-1. Stop the running Docker image (if any):
+1. Stop the running Docker image (if running):

         docker ps
         docker stop CONTAINER_ID <--- The ID returned by docker ps